iiJozza/tictactoe/README.md

 ## Features Left to Implement

-There are several features you plan to implement in the future:
+There are several features I plan to implement in the future:

 - Make the winning screen and restart button be connected to a pop-up window that shows up when a game is concluded.
-- Style both the home page and the game page to make them more appealing.
+- Style both the home-page and the game-page to make them more appealing.
 - Make the game more suitable to play on larger screens.
 - Implement a feature where the person who went second last round gets to go first the next round.